PeepoFrog/kira2.0/docs/sekai.md

       --trace                    print out full stack trace on errors
 ```

-There we can provide addresses with prefixes:
+Here we can provide addresses with prefixes:
 - `kira`
 - `kirapub`
 - `kiravaloper`